Ma-xsons/AM2R-SAX-EDITION/README.md

 Replace color :

         https://forums.getpaint.net/topic/32423-color-replacer/

 Replace palette :

         https://forums.getpaint.net/topic/115019-cipheroids-replace-colors-palette/

-The sprites are mainly based on the sprites sheets found at the spriter-ressource.com A lot of them are directly taken from the SA-X sheets you can find online, while others are customs by me, base on either MZM Gravity Suit, or SA-X.

 I'll include also the values to enter in the Palette swapper in case you ever decide to replace the sprites but want to keep the original colors I used (based on Super/Fusion (I'll put a .txt file which contain color values, and the origins changes done in UTMT.
 Tho I won't provide any code modifications for the beams (but you can stil lask for help, if you will to change them)

 Have fun !